 Though she’s still taking her first steps in the modeling industry, the half-Japanese, 5-foot-11 stunner is already making a big impact, both for her racially ambiguous looks and her body-confident style.

 This fall, Nootenboom became the first plus-size model to walk for Anna Sui, during the designer’s spring/summer 18 runway show.
-What is more, the teenager found herself walking in the same show as three of her favourites models -- Gigi Hadid, Bella Hadid and Taylor Hill -- in her first full season of modelling.
+What is more, the teenager found herself walking in the same show as three of her favorites models -- Gigi Hadid, Bella Hadid and Taylor Hill -- in her first full season of modeling.
 That Nootenboom was cast in a major, mainstream show not only illustrated the changing perceptions of plus-size models, but it was also a solid step forward in the fashion industry’s commitment to diversity and inclusion with the casting of an Asian plus-size model - something without a lot of precedent.

 According to The Fashion Spot’s Diversity Report, Spring 2018 was the most diverse runway season ever, with New York’s shows leading the way.
-Almost 37% of the models who walked in New York Fashion Week were models of colour.
+Almost 37% of the models who walked in New York Fashion Week were models of color.
 In terms of body diversity, a record 93 plus-size models marched down the runways (though it should be noted that more than half were cast in shows for plus-size brands like Torrid and Addition Elle).

 Still, Nootenboom sees this as a sign that there is room for someone like her, who is bucking the stereotypes of what a model should look like.
 “There’s only one word that always come to my mind,” she says, “and it’s 'movement.'"